3d-ryan/portfolio/README.md

 - When written into the Page Object Model new tests become self documenting.
 ![Detailed report](/resources/detailedReport.png)

+### Parameter and Return Logging
 My reports include parameters and return values from Page Object Functions so we can better trace values when looking at the report.
 ![Step with parameters](/resources/logParameters.png "Step Parameters")
 ![Step with return](/resources/logReturnValues.png "Step Return")

+### Anonymize Sensitive Data
 With this much detail we also need to ensure that any sensitive values are hidden.
 ![Step with hidden value](/resources/hideSensitiveStrings.png "Hidden Value")

+### Nested Steps and Helper Functions
 All of these steps also nest as appropriate.
 This allows us to read a high level overview of the test, or dig deep into the implementation.
 ![Many sub steps](/resources/manySubSteps.png)

+We can see above an example of a helper function.
+This is a pattern I use to improve logs and reduce code duplication.
+I've seen many page classes with repeated functionality like:
+- fillForm()
+- completeForm()
+- fillFormRequired()
+- uploadPhotoAndSubmitForm()
+- fillFormAndCancel()
+- fillFormWithInvalidDataClickSubmitAndWaitForError()

+The last one is an exaggeration, but only by a bit 😬

+Writing functions like this into a page object is an example of test logic creeping into page logic.
+These functions clog up our page object model and create a bunch of duplicate code.
+Providing a helper class to pages that have complex sequences of actions helps keep the page class cleaner, while still providing helpful sequences for our tests.

 ## BDD Format
 I have also built in logging utilities for writing test cases in BDD format.
 This can give us the desired output format